jooby-project/jooby/md/modules.md

 # modules

-Modules are reusable and configurable piece of software.
+Modules are a key concept for building reusable and configurable piece of software.
 Modules like in [Guice](https://github.com/google/guice) are used to wire services, connect data, etc...

-## app module
+A module is usually a small piece of software that bootstrap and configure common code and/or an external library.

+### do less and be flexible

+A module should do as less as possible (key difference with other frameworks).
+A module for a library *X* should:

+* Bootstrap X
+* Configure X
+* Exposes raw API of X

+This means a module should NOT create wrapper for a library.
+Instead, it should provide a way to extend, configure and use the raw library.

+This principle, keep module usually small, maintainable and flexible.

-An application module is represented by the [Jooby.Module](http://jooby.org/apidocs/org/jooby/Jooby.Module.html) class.
+A module is represented by the [Jooby.Module]({{defdocs}}/Jooby.Module.html) class.
 The configure callback looks like:

 ```java
 public class M1 implements Jooby.Module {